Nailtech7/the-wild-oasis/README.md

 Main project - the first one

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Built with React query and Supabase.

 Currently, two official plugins are available: